A practical dermatologist’s advice on sunscreen safety and what you can do to protect yourself.

 UV rays cause unwanted skin thinning, fragility, actinic purpura, wrinkles, hyperpigmentation such as Poikiloderma of Civatte, and sunspots.
 Over 90% of skin aging is due to sun exposure!

-A second conclusive fact: We know that the safety of sunscreens are not fully figured out for humans and the ecosystems that they wash into.
+We know that the safety of sunscreen is not fully figured out for humans and the ecosystems that they wash into.
+But we need sun protection to enjoy the outdoors without accumulating damage to our skin.

 Remember seeing images or movies about Lawrence of Arabia?
 Remember the Bedouin attire that protected people from the unbelievably harsh sun of the desert?
 People in the Victorian era did the same.
 In fact, historically, most cultures use clothing to protect skin from the sun until the last century when a tan became a status symbol, and job security for dermatologists.